winsleague/winsleague/README.md

 ## Adding or Removing Node Packages

-When changing either the client or server's package.json, run `npm shrinkwrap` in `src/webapp/client` and `src/webapp/server` to update the `npm-shrinkwrap.json` file.
+When changing either the client or server's `package.json`, run `npm shrinkwrap` in `src/webapp/client` and `src/webapp/server` to update the `npm-shrinkwrap.json` file.
 This ensures everyone is using the exact same package versions.
+Also update the `package.json` version number.

 ## Rebuilding Docker Images